How to Integrate Jira and Salesforce in 6 Steps

 After this, follow the wizard for installation.
 It is quite straightforward.

-Step 2: Install Exalate for Salesforce
+Step 2: Install Exalate on Salesforce

-For this, visit the integrations page.
+To install Exalate on Salesforce, visit the integrations page.
 Choose Salesforce as your tracker, fill a form and click Submit.
 You will receive an email.

 Install Exalate for Salesforce